Concrete and Lightweight Sprung Floating Floors for Anytime Fitness Gym

 The shell of this building, however, was particularly flimsy.
 To accept the additional load of a 100mm thick concrete jack up floor, a 50mm screed needed to be removed first.
 Even with the screed removed, the structure failed to be up to the task.
 The only way forward was to use lightweight concrete reducing the self-weight of the floating floor to 1.8kN/m2.

-Following the successful installation of the jack up floating floor for the Free Weights Area Mason UK were called back to site to help mitigate problems attributed to the Functional Zone.
+Following the successful installation of the jack up floating floor for the Free Weights Area we were called back to site to help mitigate problems attributed to the Functional Zone.
 This area had a 6mm bonded resilient flooring layer, which just did not cut the mustard.
 Slam tiles and other resilient floor finishes were tested but did not resolve the issue.
 Thuds could still be heard in the apartments and common spaces above.

 The Mason Test Floor was brought into play again, this time using the lightweight MFS floor springs with a dry multi layered board build up and a weight tile over.
 The difference was astounding, reducing the structure borne noise levels on the first floor to practically inaudible.